Klimatbyran/klimatkollen/doc/getting-started.md

 The full list is in "package.json" which is a file that npm can understand.
 To have it install all of the dependencies at the right versions, run `npm run ci`.

-## Running the klimatkollen webapp.
+## Running the Klimatkollen webapp.

 If all the dependencies were installed without issues, you should be able to run `npm run dev`.
 This will de a little slow the first time, but ifeverything goes well it will tell you it is serving the app from "localhost:3000".
-Type that address in your browser and you should see your local copy of klimatkollen in its full glory!
+Type that address in your browser and you should see your local copy of Klimatkollen in its full glory!